kevinohara80/nforce/README.md

 ### OAuth Object

-At the end of a successful authorization, you a returned an OAuth object fo the user.
+At the end of a successful authorization, you are returned an OAuth object for the user.
 This object contains your salesforce access token, endpoint, id, and other information.
 If you have `mode` set to `multi`, cache this object for the user as it will be used for subsequent requests.
 If you are in `single` user mode, the OAuth